canonical/jaas-documentation/how-to/add_controller.rst

     jimmctl controller-info workload-microk8s ~/snap/jimmctl/common/k8s-controller-info.yaml --local --tls-hostname juju-apiserver jimmctl add-controller ~/snap/jimmctl/common/k8s-controller-info.yaml

-The above commands create a YAML file with information about the controller and passes this information to JIMM.
+The ``controller-info`` command creates a YAML file with information about the controller and with the add-controller command we pass this information to JIMM, which then connects to the new controller.

 .. note::

-    A Juju server's default certificate contains a `SAN <https://en.wikipedia.org/wiki/Subject_Alternative_Name>`__ for the name ``juju-apiserver``.
+    | A Juju server's default certificate contains a `SAN <https://en.wikipedia.org/wiki/Subject_Alternative_Name>`__ for the name ``juju-apiserver``.
+    | This is why we specify the ``--tls-hostname juju-apiserver`` flag when running the controller-info command.

 The use of the ``--local`` flag avoids the need to provide a public DNS address and ``--tls-hostname`` provides the expected hostname used in TLS, a useful way of handling TLS issues during local development.
 These config options are normally not needed